uwescience/SciPy2024-GitHubActionsTutorial/README.md

 Tutorial presented at [SciPy 2024 Conference](https://www.scipy2024.scipy.org/)

+Authors: Valentina Staneva, Quinn Brencher, Scott Henderson

 ## Abstract

-In this tutorial we will introduce Github Actions to scientists as a tool for lightweight automation of scientific data workflows.
+In this tutorial we will introduce GitHub Actions to scientists as a tool for lightweight automation of scientific data workflows.
 We will demonstrate that GitHub Actions are not just a tool for software testing, but can be used in various ways to improve the reproducibility and impact of scientific analysis.
 Through a sequence of examples, we will demonstrate some of Github Actions' applications to scientific workflows, such as scheduled deployment of algorithms to sensor streams, updating visualizations based on new data, processing large datasets, model versioning and performance benchmarking.
 GitHub Actions can particularly empower Python scientific programmers who are not willing to build fully-fledged applications or set up complex computational infrastructure, but would like to increase the impact of their work.
 The goal is that participants will leave with their own ideas of how to integrate Github Actions in their own work.

 ## Description: